 Medical Editor: John P. Cunha, DO, FACOEP

 Perlane-L (non-animal stabilized hyaluronic acid) Injectable Gel with 0.3% Lidocaine is a dermal filler used to smooth moderate to severe facial folds and wrinkles such as the lines from the nose to the corners of the mouth (nasolabial folds).
 The lidocaine is used to help reduce the discomfort of the injections.
-Common side effects include bruising, swelling, redness, tenderness, pain, itching, or small lumps in the injection site.
-In African-American patients, Perlane-L may cause darkening of skin color (hyperpigmentation).
+Common side effects of Perlane-L include:

 The dose of Perlane-L and the amount injected depends on the severity of the wrinkles being treated.
 Patients may require a series of treatments (injections).
 Perlane-L may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 It is unknown if Perlane-L is safe to use during pregnancy, or if Perlane-L would be harmful to a nursing infant.
 Consult your doctor before becoming pregnant or breastfeeding.